-- In a large bowl, whisk together the flour, sugar, cocoa powder, baking soda, baking powder and salt.
+- In a large bowl, whisk together the flour, sugar, cocoa powder, baking powder, baking soda, and salt.
 Set aside.

 - Slowly add in the hot water and stir until the batter is well combined.

-- Divide the batter into the prepared baking pans and bake for 30-32 minutes or until a toothpick inserted into the center comes out clean.
+- Bake for 30-32 minutes or until a toothpick inserted into the center comes out clean.
 Let cool completely before frosting.
 Trim the top of the cakes if needed.

-- In a medium saucepan, stir together the egg yolks, sugar and evaporated milk.
+- In a medium saucepan, stir together the evaporated milk, sugar, and egg yolks.
 Add butter and cook over medium heat, whisking constantly until mixture thickens to a pudding-like consistency (about 10-12 minutes).

-- Remove from heat, stir in the coconut, pecans and vanilla.
-Let cool for 30 minutes before spreading over cake.
+- Remove from heat, stir in the coconut, pecans, and vanilla.
+Let cool for 30 minutes.